VMS19/Inhalator/rasp_init/image_creation.md

 After the download is complete, install the app by typing:

     sudo Inhalator/rasp_init/setup.sh
 This script will take a few minutes to run.
-When it's finished, turn of the Raspberry pi using:
+When it's finished, turn off the Raspberry pi using:

     sudo shutdown now
 **Do not reboot!** Use only shutdown.
 Reboot only after the image has been dumped.